FOX 46 helps new parents get back thousands after healthcare nightmare

 “It ended up being $1,908, so they did knock off a lot from the $8,000.
 But, it’s still a lot more that $773 from two years ago, with the same insurance at the same hospital.”

-Both the Daniels and the Dickersons hope shinning a spotlight on this issue will propel UHC and PAA to come back to the negotiating table and find a long-term solution.
+Both the Daniels and the Dickersons hope shining a spotlight on this issue will propel UHC and PAA to come back to the negotiating table and find a long-term solution.

 Until then, Monica says, “I’ve been telling my friends to all call their healthcare and to make a decision.
 Speak to your doctor about if they deliver at other hospitals.”